Are you looking for the most popular architectural roofing shingles colors for the New Year?

 Architectural roofing shingles

 The beauty of architectural roofing shingles is the look they can create.
 Unlike their three-tab counterpart, the blend of colors makes architectural roofing shingles look better.
 Three-tab shingles are the same color and can offer no variation.
+You can use architectural shingles to match your gutters, new windows, and more to give an older home a completely new look.

 Cedar & Other shingles